loxodes/mr_radar/README.md

 Diagrams are drawn using Dia.

 Software is written in Matlab, Python, and C.

+Simulations are done in Agilent ADS and LTSpice.

 Measurements (s-parameters, noise figure measurements) are available in data/